-- Flannel fabrics make soft, cuddly rag quilts.
+- Flannel fabrics make soft, cuddly rag quilts and result in generous, soft frays on the front of the quilt.

 - Homespun fabrics fray wonderfully and their plaids and stripes provide a country look and feel.

 - Denim rag quilts are usually very heavy, while you're sewing them and when they're used as a cover.
-Reduce the load a bit by sewing with a lightweight denim, or by using denim for the front of the quilt and a lightweight flannel or regular quilting cotton on its back.
+You can reduce the load a bit by sewing with a lightweight denim, or by using denim for the front of the quilt and a lightweight flannel or regular quilting cotton for the back.
 You might even decide that two layers are plenty, and omit the batting.

-- Avoid polyester blend fabrics, because they don't fray as well as cottons.
+- Avoid polyester blend fabrics, because they don't fray as well as cotton.

-- No matter what I use for the quilt's front and back, I prefer flannel for its batting.
-Flannel fabric results in generous, soft frays on the front of the quilt.
+No matter what you use for the quilt's front and back, your might prefer flannel for its batting.
 It isn't necessary to use expensive flannels for batting, but do consider how the color(s) you select will look when their threads become part of the quilt's frayed edges.

-- Quilting cottons can be used as batting, but the frays won't be as lush as frays produced by flannel.
+- Quilting cotton can be used as batting, but the frays won't be as lush as frays produced by flannel.

 - Some quilters use low-loft cotton batting in rag quilts.
-It takes longer to use that method and quilting is necessary to keep the fibers intact.
-See page 4 to learn how to use cotton batting in a rag quilt.
+It takes longer to use this method and quilting is necessary to keep the fibers intact.

-Flannel Batting Tip: I've found that it is sometimes easier to align batting with the top and backing pieces if flannel batting is cut just a tiny bit smaller than the other pieces of a rag quilt.
-For instance, if a pattern says to cut all three layers into 10" x 10" squares, I cut flannel batting squares 9-7/8" x 9-7/8".
-Your results may differ, but that method makes it easier for me to align front and back pieces and then sew the sandwiches together more accurately.Continue to 2 of 4 below.
+Flannel Batting Tip: It is easier to align the batting with the top and backing pieces if the flannel is cut just a tiny bit smaller than the other pieces of a rag quilt.
+For instance, if a pattern says to cut all three layers into 10- by 10-inch squares, cut flannel batting squares 9 7/8 by 9 7/8 inches.
+Your results may differ, but this method has made it easier to align the front and back pieces and then sew the sandwiches together more accurately.Continue to 2 of 4 below.

 02 of 04

-- A walking foot isn't a required when making rag quilts, but its built-in feed dogs do help keep the multiple layers of the sandwiches from shifting as they move through the sewing machine.
+- A walking foot isn't required when making rag quilts.
+However, the foot's built-in feed dogs do help keep the multiple layers of the sandwiches from shifting as they move through the sewing machine.

 Rag quilt patterns contain specific assembly instructions, but understanding a few basic concepts makes it easier to become accustomed to the process.
 For this example, let's pretend our quilt is made from 10-inch squares of fabric.

-- Position a 10" backing square right side down on a table.
+- Position a 10-inch backing square right side down on a table.

-- Center a flannel batting square of the same size, or just a bit smaller, on top of the backing. if you're using cotton batting, see page 4, since instructions differ.
+- Center a flannel batting square of the same size—or just a bit smaller—on top of the backing.
+(If you're using cotton batting, see slide 4, since the instructions differ.)

-- Place the 10" top square on top of the batting, right side up.
+- Place the 10-inch top square on top of the batting, right side up.

-- Slide a few straight pins through the stack to hold fabrics together.
+- Slide a few straight pins through the stack to hold the fabrics together.

 - Make additional 10-inch square sandwiches until you have enough to assemble the quilt.